-Type Code Antennas & Wave Propagation L-T-P Credits Marks PE 18EC2T28 Antennas & wave Hopagation 3-0-0 3 100
+Type Code Antennas & Wave Propagation L-T-P Credits Marks PE BTEC-T-PE-050 Antennus & Wave Hopugation 3-0-0 3 100

 Objectives The objective of this course is to study the principle of electromagnetic radiation, different types of antennas with their working principles and wave propagation characteristics.
 Pre-Requisites Knowledge of network theory and electro-magnetic theory is required.
 Teaching Scheme Regular classroom lectures with use of ICT as needed; sessions are planned to be interactive with focus on working principle of different antennas.